Consumer Protection Law · · 19 min read

 • Hourly Rate: Many lawyers charge by the hour, with rates varying significantly based on their experience and geographical location.
 This method can lead to unpredictable costs, depending on the complexity of your case.

-• Contingency Fee: In this scenario, the attorney receives payment only if you succeed in your lawsuit.
+• Contingency Fee: In this scenario, the lawyer receives payment only if you succeed in your lawsuit.
 Typically, they take a percentage of the settlement or judgment, which aligns their interests with yours and can reduce the financial burden during the legal process.

 The center shows the main topic of legal fees.
 Each branch represents a different payment structure, and the sub-branches provide details about what each type means and how it works.